vindar/tgx/validation/benchmark3d/tools/README.md

 target, uploads when needed, captures telemetry, validates markers and writes CSV/JSON results under repository-level `tmp/benchmark3d/`.

+`tmp/benchmark3d/` is transient output.
+When a run becomes an official local baseline or comparison reference, copy or aggregate the compact results under `validation/local_results/performance/` using the layout documented in `validation/performance/README.md`.

 Use the TGX conda Python environment:

 ```powershell